Study on Safe and Secure Truck Parking Areas in the EU

 The interpretation of survey results and recommendations will be reflected in the creation of a common rating system for SSTPAs.

-The SSTPA study will allow for informed decision-making on the part of transport companies and parking operators to ensure the safety and security of resting drivers. - Oleh Shchuryk, IRU project manager for the SSTPA study
+The SSTPA study will allow for informed decision-making on the part of transport companies and parking operators to ensure the safety and security of resting drivers.

 The SSTPA project gathered responses from a representative sample of road transport sector workers, operators, shippers, and insurers.
 Below are some selected statistics that were borne out through IRU’s survey of European freight transport sector stakeholders.